knightedcodemonkey/css/README.md

 }
 ```

 The CLI scans every file you include (by default the project root, skipping `node_modules`, `dist`, etc.), finds imports containing `?knighted-css&types`, reuses the loader to extract CSS, and writes deterministic `.d.ts` files into `node_modules/.knighted-css/knt-*.d.ts`.
-It also maintains `node_modules/@knighted/css/types-stub/index.d.ts`, so TypeScript picks up the generated declarations automatically—no extra `typeRoots` configuration is required.
+Each declaration uses a specifier that resolves back to the original stylesheet path, so TypeScript sees the literal `import './foo.scss?knighted-css&types'` as soon as the CLI runs.
+It also maintains `node_modules/@knighted/css/types-stub/index.d.ts`, so TypeScript picks up the generated declarations automatically—no extra `typeRoots` or registry scripts are required.

 Key flags: